Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Thermodynamic Properties

 In this section, we shall study the temperature dependence of the thermodynamic quantities including the uniform and subset magnetization, specific heat, susceptibility, where the nonexistence of phase transitions is testified, and the thermodynamic properties of the system will be explored.

-Let us first look at the uniform magnetization [Fig. \ref{fig-S0_Mag} (b)] and subset magnetization [the inset of Fig. \ref{fig-S0_Mag} (b)] versus $\beta$ in A$_1$ phase by taking $|J_2|=0.9$ and $h=0$.
-One may see that the magnetization becomes nonzero smoothly from zero at around $\beta=50$, which indicates that the system is crossing from the high temperature disordered paramagnetic phase to the low-temperature N\'{e}el phase, and a $1/3$ magnetization plateau appears at low temperature.
+Let us first look at the uniform magnetization [Fig. \ref{fig-S0_Mag} (b)] and subset magnetization [the inset of Fig. \ref{fig-S0_Mag} (b)] versus $T$ in A$_1$ phase by taking $|J_b|=0.9$ and $h=0$.
+One may see that a $1/3$ magnetization plateau appears at low temperature, and the magnetization becomes zero smoothly from nonzero at around $T=0.02$, which indicates that the system is crossing from the low-temperature ferrimagnetic phase to the high temperature disordered paramagnetic phase.

-The uniform and subset magnetization in A$_2$ and A$_3$ phases [Fig. \ref{fig-MagSingle}] also have the similar behaviors, showing that the system is crossing into the low-temperature phases.
-In A$_2$ phase, the spins belonging to P$_1$ and P$_4$ exhibit similar behaviors, where the subset magnetization first rises from zero to its maximum at about $\beta=4$ and then decreases to zero with increasing $\beta$, while the spins at P$_2$ and P$_3$ sites behave similarly, where the magnetization saturates to $1/4$ with increasing $\beta$.
-In A$_3$ phase, the situation is somehow different, where the spins at P$_1$ and P$_3$ sites are gradually polarized, and the subset magnetization of P$_2$ and P$_4$ first reaches the maximum and then converges to $1/6$ as $\beta$ increases.
+The uniform and subset magnetization in A$_2$ and A$_3$ phases [Fig. \ref{fig-MagSingle}] also have the similar behaviors, showing that the system is crossing into the high-temperature phases.
+In A$_2$ phase, the spins belonging to P$_1$ and P$_4$ exhibit similar behaviors, where the subset magnetization first rises from zero to its maximum at about $T=0.25$ and then decreases to zero with increasing $T$, while the spins at P$_2$ and P$_3$ sites behave similarly, where the $1/4$ saturation magnetization decreases to zero with increasing $T$.
+In A$_3$ phase, the situation is somehow different, where the spins at P$_1$ and P$_3$ sites are gradually decreases from polarized to zero , and the subset magnetization of P$_2$ and P$_4$ first converges to $1/6$ and then reaches the maximum as $T$ increases.

-Fig. \ref{fig-KaiC} shows the specific heat $C$ and the susceptibility $\chi$ versus $\beta$ in three nontrivial A$_1$, A$_2$ and A$_3$ phases.
-It indicates that the system enters the low-temperature phases through crossover instead of phase transitions (even though the peak in A$_1$ phase is relatively shaper, it is still round and continuous).
+Fig. \ref{fig-KaiC} shows the specific heat $C$ and the susceptibility $\chi$ versus $T$ in three nontrivial A$_1$, A$_2$ and A$_3$ phases.
+It indicates that the system enters the high-temperature phases through crossover instead of phase transitions (even though the peak in A$_1$ phase is relatively shaper, it is still round and continuous).
 One may notice that the temperature at which the peak of susceptibility appears is slightly higher than that of the peak of specific heat, where the fluctuation of energy reaches the maximum.